davidgasquez/davidgasquez.com/README.md

 ## Deployment

 Pushing to the `main` branch will trigger a new deployment!
-The website is hosted on GitHub Pages.
+The website is hosted on Cloudflare Pages.

 ## License